Sergei Feodorovich Bondarchuk

 - Othello (1955, dir.
 Sergei Yutkevich) entered Cannes, and it was on the set of this film that Bondarchuk met his wife.

-- Destiny Of A Man (1959) was his directorial debut, and won him many awards.
+- Fate of a Man, aka Destiny of a Man (1959) was his directorial debut, and won him many awards.

 - War and Peace (1965-7) is his most famous film.
 A true epic, the film is about ten hours long, was released in four parts, and would have cost over a billion dollars in modern money.
 Bondarchuk not only directed, but starred as Pierre, and won the Oscar for Best Foreign Language film, one of the few Russian films to do so.